-Direct to shape printing allows for the most versatility in a variety of printing applications.
-Great for businesses and industrial applications, direct to shape printing allows single or multi-color image transfer to nearly anything, from toys and sporting goods to cylindrical drinkware, edibles, and more.
+Direct to shape printing allows for greater versatility in printing applications.
+Ideal for businesses of all types, direct to shape printing allows single or multi-color image transfer to nearly anything, from toys and sporting goods to cylindrical drinkware, edibles, and more.
 Learn about direct to shape printing and how you can use its innovative capabilities for your applications.

 Pad printing allows you to transfer a two-dimensional image onto a three-dimensional part through the use of a silicone pad, ink cup, and etched plate.
 Pad printing is ideal for difficult substrates such as products found in the medical field and promotional printing.
 Pad printing is, however, typically restricted to one or two color prints.